We offer a discreet same day 24hr response throughout the North West

 Contrary to popular belief, bees aren't protected and can be treated.
 Bees are generally better natured than wasps, however, can still sting if agitated & provoked.

 The decision to treat will depend if it is possible to close the entrance(s) to the nest after treatment.
 In this circumstance it is essential that you use a trained professional.
 We have the technical knowledge and access to a range of professional use insecticides which are not available to the public.

-For Solitary / Masonry Bees, in the long-term, re-pointing with sound mortar is the only answer.
-However, this must be thorough as Bees hunting for a nest site will soon locate areas that have been missed.
+For solitary / masonry bees, in the long-term, re-pointing with mortar may be necessary.
+However, this must be thorough as bees hunting for a nest site will soon locate areas that have been missed.

 Species of Bee

-Get in touch with one of our trained staff members today for more advice & to get your quote.
+Call us today on 0800 107 8741 and have a chat with one of our trained staff members for more advice & to get your quote.

 “ Came out the same day to treat two Bees that we had at our care home.
 Was advised to avoid the area for 48 hours and this did the trick.
 Great service. ”